 The current law has a quota of only 65,000 H-1B visas available each year.
-When the USCIS believes that it has received sufficient number of applications to reach the particular year’s cap, it stops receiving H-1B applications.
+When the USCIS believes that it has received sufficient number of applications to reach the particular year’s cap, it stops accepting H-1B applications.
 It has been interesting to note how the numbers have just vanished over the past few years even before the start of the actual fiscal year for which the filings are done.
-For FY2005, the cap was reached on October 1, 2004.
-For FY2006 the cap was reached much sooner, on August 10, 2005, and last year (i.e. for FY2007), the numbers were over by 26th May 2006.
-The estimation is that the cap would reach much before for this fiscal year.
+For past few years, the cap has been reached within days of the filing seasoning being opened!.

-Lack of proper planning and on-time filing for an employee before the cap is reached, can result in you having to wait until the next year to file an H-1B petition.
-In such cases employers will only be left with the option to evaluate and utilize alternatives to the H-1B category, which may be used to ‘bridge the cap’ until October 1st if you have missed the H-1B bus for that particular year.
+Lack of proper planning and on-time filing for an employee before the cap is reached can result in you having to wait 1 year before the petition can be filed again and 18 months before your candidate can begin working on H-1B.
+In such cases employers will be left with the option to evaluate and utilize alternatives to the H-1B category.

 Petitions filed on behalf of current H-1B workers do not count towards the congressionally mandated H-1B cap.
 The purpose of the petition could be extension of stay, change in the terms of current employment, change of employers by current H-1B workers and H-1B workers seeking to work concurrently in a second H-1B position.

-Unless there is a change in law, USCIS allocates 20,000 cap exemptions annually for persons with advanced U.S. degrees and those seeking jobs in institutions of higher education or related or affiliated non-profit entities, or at non-profit research organizations or governmental research organizations.
+Unless there is a change in law, USCIS also allocates 20,000 cap exemptions annually for persons with advanced U.S. degrees.
+Additionally, those seeking jobs in institutions of higher education or related or affiliated non-profit entities, or at non-profit research organizations or governmental research organizations are completely exempt from the H-1B Cap.
 H-1B cap exemptions depend on an employer fitting within a particular category and fulfilling the requisites set forth under the law.
 An employer isn’t required to apply for the exemption with the USCIS or any other government agency.

 With the H-1B issues involved, one does need to plan for the next fiscal year in advance.
 There are several potential immigration strategies to survive the H-1B cap and one of them is filing as soon as the quota opens.
-Employers need to devise a suitable strategy for hiring a foreign national at least six to eight months in advance and plan the filing accordingly.
+Employers need to devise a suitable strategy for hiring a foreign national in advance and plan the filing accordingly.
 This may still not be a solution when the need of a foreign national in the U.S. is immediate and emergent.
-For a detail on alternative visa options for those who might still be left out this year, please review our Immigration Article on H-1B Cap.
+For more details on alternative visa options for those who might still be left out this year, please review our Immigration Article on H-1B Cap.

-VisaPro has successfully handled H-1B petitions for a variety of clients ranging from small companies to multinational firms.
-Please feel free to contact us to discuss the immigration needs of your organization and help you effectively with your H-1B processing.
-Our experienced Immigration Attorneys could help you devise an appropriate strategy for employing foreign nationals or transferring employees from your overseas offices to your U.S. entity by filing for an H-1B.
+VisaPro has successfully handled H-1B petitions for a variety of clients ranging from small companies to multinational firms during the last 16+ years.
+Please feel free to contact us to discuss the immigration needs of your organization and help you effectively with the H-1B visa application process.

 What VisaPro Customers Are Saying